mariovirgili/M5MonsterC5-CardputerADV_DS/README.md

 The project is based on the ESP32C5-Wroom-1U and consists of two software components:

 - JanOS on the Monster board - flasher: https://c5lab.github.io/projectZero/janos_flash.html
-- App for the M5Stack Cardputer AVD - flasher: https://c5lab.github.io/M5MonsterC5-CardputerADV/janos_flash.html
+- App for the M5Stack Cardputer AVD and for first gen Cardputer - flasher: https://c5lab.github.io/M5MonsterC5-CardputerADV/janos_flash.html

 M5MonsterC5-CardputerADV is an add-on board built around the M5MonsterC5 platform and based on JanOS from the Project Zero repository.
 It is intended for M5Stack Cardputer AVD and Tab5 devices, and it can also be used with Android and PC/MacOS over a USB connection.